metadriverse/metadrive/documentation/source/env_config.rst

 Observation Config
 ######################

-    - :code:`use_image` (bool): If you want to use camera data, please set this to True.
+    - :code:`offscreen_render` (bool): If you want to use camera data, please set this to True.
     - :code:`rgb_clip` (bool): Squeeze the value between \[0, 255\] to \[0.0, 1.0\]
     - :code:`vehicle_config` (dict): Sensor parameters for vehicle
     - :code:`image_source` (str): decided which camera image to use (mini_map or front camera).
 Now we only support capture one image as a part of